Peter R. MacLeod, Jr.

 JM, August 2007

--with notes from ‘The Piper and Dancer Bulletin’, fall, 1972 and private conversations with Andrew Wright and Albert Stewart.
+-with notes from ‘The Piper and Dancer Bulletin’, fall, 1972 and private conversations with Andrew Wright, Albert Stewart and Gina MacLeod.

 Hello, I’m Peter MacLeod junior’s daughter.
 It’s lovely to see you’ve gathered this information on my dad.
 I have quite a lot of information on him along with some tapes, some of which I’ve had put onto CD – some others still to do.
 I have an update for you in that my dad was born in 1916 and passed away age 56 in 1972.
 I’ve also got a newspaper cutting somewhere with this same photo of him as a boy.
 I’d need to find and check it for his age but if you’re sure it was run in 1931 then he must have been 15.
 I know he first played ‘Conundrum’ composed by my grandfather round about that time though.
 I also recently discovered that my grandfather was born in 1879 and not 1878 as I’ve often seen published.
 I didn’t realise this was incorrect until it was confirmed by his birth certificate.
 Thank you for including this information about him.
 It’s 50 years in November since he passed away so it’s lovely to know his music and his memory are still alive.